SamuelBor/Git-Down-On-It/README.md

 ### Fetch Latest Changes from a Remote Repository and Rebase it into Local Copy

-`git pull —rebase <remote> <branch_name>`retrieves the remote repository’s copy of the specified branch and rebases it into the local copy.
+`git pull --rebase <remote> <branch_name>`retrieves the remote repository’s copy of the specified branch and rebases it into the local copy.
 If no branch is specified, pulls and rebases the latest copy of the current branch.

 ### Push Latest Local Commits on a Branch to a Remote Repository